LintaoAmons/scratch.nvim/README.md

 > NOTE: you can't lazyload the plugin if you want make the `scratch` plugin accessible at the init of nvim

-## Contribution
+## CONTRIBUTING

-Ask me anything about the codebase if you want to contribute~
+Ask me anything about the codebase if you want to contribute~ You can contact with me by drop me an email or [telegram](https://t.me/+ssgpiHyY9580ZWFl)

 Find some tasks to do in the [issues](https://github.com/LintaoAmons/scratch.nvim/issues)~

+And I will put TODOs inside the code with the issue numbers

 Thanks everyone who helped with this plugin~